 I immediately thought that this would have been good news for Xerox Corporation.
 Free PR…what could be better.
 But, buzzzzz…I got this one WRONG.
 She explained that brand names lose their registered trademark protection if they became so successful that they become commonly used.

 She told us that names such as the following were all originally trademarked brand names that lost their protection: trampoline, nylon, escalator, thermos, kerosene, laser, linoleum and Frisbee (interestingly other brands such as Band-Aid and Kleenex have been able to fight this off).

 The second question she asked was what business discipline most CEOs started in.
 This one was easy.
 Marketing, of course, was the answer (she had to be promoting her own course I thought).
 Buzzzz…wrong again.
 Sales was the answer.

 So, I got both questions wrong.
 But they stayed with me.
 For a long time.
 And this second question has really helped me.
 It has taught me that to be an entrepreneur or CEO (which an entrepreneur is), you must be well versed in sales.

 You are always selling.
-Selling to employees, to customers, to investors, to partner, etc. And if you’re great at it, you have a major competitive advantage.
+Selling to employees, to customers, to investors, to partners, etc. And if you’re great at it, you have a major competitive advantage.

 To ensure that you are as effective as possible in your sales efforts, I want to convey to you two key points that I took away from my recent interview of Adam Shaivitz, co-author of the best-selling book called “Selling is Everyone’s Business: What it Takes to Create a Great Salesperson.”